PEXANE2/azure-docs.tr-tr/articles/cognitive-services/LUIS/luis-interactive-test.md

 ---
-title: LUSıS portalında test uygulaması
+title: Test app in LUIS portal
 titleSuffix: Azure Cognitive Services
-description: Uygulamanızı iyileştirmek ve dilini anlamak için uygulamanızda sürekli çalışmak üzere Language Understanding (LUO) kullanın.
+description: Use Language Understanding (LUIS) to continuously work on your application to refine it and improve its language understanding.
 services: cognitive-services
 author: diberry
 manager: nitinme